-MRMS is an Open Access journal where all manuscripts are published subject to the Creative Commons license CC-BY-NC-ND (Attribution-NonCommercial-NoDerivatives).
-This license allows users to share unmodified articles, non-commercially, as long as appropriate credit is given.
+MRMS is an Open Access journal where all manuscripts are published subject to the Creative Commons license CC-BY (Attribution).
+This license allows users to share articles as long as appropriate credit is given.

-In addition to requiring users to provide attribution to the work, JSMRM prohibits commercial use and modification of the article.
-For commercial use, users need to contact the society office.
-Legal background for the license is available at: http://creativecommons.org/licenses/by-nc-nd/4.0/.
+Legal background for the license is available at: https://creativecommons.org/licenses/by/4.0/.
 The JSMRM does not hold responsibility for the opinions or the accuracy of statements expressed in submitted manuscripts.